 As the number of Orders and Jobs grows, filtering does not always provide the quickest method to retrieve historical information.
 It can be faster to type in a search term with the desired information and see a list of items that meet the term.
-Global Search in tFLOW provides this capability, insuring that any order or job can be found and consulted at all times.
+Global Search in tFLOW provides this capability, ensuring that any order or job can be found and consulted at all times.

 To access Global Search, there are two places: 1.
 Global Search at the top of the web page 2. select Global Search from the left menu.
 The difference between the two is that the link at the top of the page goes directly to search, while the left menu item opens a configuration page which allows you to refine your search.